tanishqmahajan28/Gender-Classification/README.md

 ## Overview

 Gender classification involves identifying the gender of an individual based on various input features.
 This project implements several machine learning and deep learning models to perform this classification with high accuracy.

+## Who Will Find This Helpful

+This project will be particularly helpful for:

+- **Data Scientists and Machine Learning Practitioners:** Looking to explore and implement classification models for real-world datasets.
+- **Students and Researchers:** Interested in studying gender classification and exploring the impact of feature engineering on model performance.
+- **Developers and Engineers:** Working on applications that require gender classification as a component, such as targeted marketing or personalized user experiences.
+- **Educators:** Seeking practical examples to demonstrate machine learning concepts in academic settings.

 ## Dataset